Gururagavendra/tuxmate-cli/README.md

 </div>

-## The only CLI-Mate you need for your linux setup
+## The CLI-Mate you need for your linux setup

 A command-line interface for installing Linux packages using [tuxmate's](https://github.com/abusoww/tuxmate) curated package database.
 Perfect for setting up a fresh Linux system or bulk-installing your favorite apps.